SchweppeLab/DBKey/README.md

 In this case, we have opened the local host http port 3838 (i.e., 127.0.0.1:3838) for the Shiny server to communicate through.

 Simply open your favorite web browser and navigate to ```127.0.0.1:3838```

+## Usage
+DBKey accepts Prosit-TMT .msp files and SpectraST .sptxt files.
+Top N and intensity cutoff will remove fragment peaks that don't pass the filters.
+Prosit .msp files  do not have fragmentation energy, mass analyzer, or fragmentation method, all of which are required for RTLS to function properly.
+Neutal loss fragment ion annotations are not accepted and are removed.
+If no ion annotations are provided, RTLS auto-generates them  prior to running.
+Unless diasabled, precursor m/zs are recalculated based on amino acid sequence and specifed modifications.
+MassOffset take a .csv input with two columns, "Sequence" and "massOffset".
+Sequence is a list of library entries to apply the corresponding massOffset to.
+To verify compatability with RTLS, .db files can be examined in mzVault software.